timothystone/blojsom/README.md

 ### Fork this!

 I need help with the following tasks:
-* Porting the wiki from the [http://bit.ly/blojsom3-wiki-archive](blojsom archive at archive.org).
+* Porting the wiki from the [blojsom archive at archive.org](http://bit.ly/blojsom3-wiki-archive).
 The original wiki was lost too many years ago in a system crash.
 * Spring Core update
 * Unit Tests
 * YUI 3.x or Vanilla JS porting (read: almost anything that's not some bad concoction of `npm`, `bower`, `nodejs`, JQuery or JQuery-built)[1]